MoleSchizo/lua-log/README.md

 | timestampFormat | string | The timestamp format to use.
 See [here](https://help.sumologic.com/docs/send-data/reference-information/time-reference/) for more information. | `%Y-%m-%d %H:%M:%S` |
 | consoleColors | table | The colors to use for each log level in the console. | See `logger.lua` |

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change ^-^

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.